frontendfrequencies/Home/responsive-web-design/day-2.md

 **Overall format:** `<element attribute="value"></element>`

-href = URL for a hyperlink (think, "Hey, let's reference this URL!")
+href = URL for a hyperlink (think, "Hey!
+Reference this URL.")

 target = the text you want to hyperlink (t for target, t for text)